Forensic and Scientific Services

-Forensic and Scientific Services (FSS) is part of Queensland Health and provides specialist scientific and medical analysis and independent expert advice in the state of Queensland, Australia.
+Coronial and Public Health Sciences (CPHS) is part of Queensland Health and provides specialist scientific and medical analysis and independent expert advice in the state of Queensland, Australia.
 It is sometimes referred to as the John Tonge Centre.

 Services

-Forensic and Scientific Services are part of the government response to threats to public health, threats to the environment, epidemics, civil emergencies, criminal investigations and coroners' inquiries into reportable deaths.
+Coronial and Public Health Sciences are part of the government response to threats to public health, threats to the environment, epidemics, civil emergencies, criminal investigations and coroners' inquiries into reportable deaths.
 Additionally they provide services to private and public sector clients in forensics, public health and environmental science.
-Services include: